 Requirements for each emphasis area are given in the respective program description sections.
+Each emphasis area requires students to complete a minimum of 36 semester hours of course work and 18 hours of dissertation

-Emphasis - Pharmacy Administration
+Emphasis - Pharmacy Administration Description

-Description

 The Department of Pharmacy Administration prepares graduates to be social and behavioral scientists who apply and develop theories to understand aspects of the health care arena and its participants.
 Examples of specific areas of inquiry include the marketing and economics of pharmaceuticals, patient and provider behaviors in the health care system, management strategies within health systems, the health outcomes associated with using pharmaceuticals, and the roles of pharmacists in delivering and managing health care.
 This scientific discipline is particularly interested in how these areas are influenced by pharmacists and other health care providers, pharmaceutical manufacturers, governmental entities, and pharmaceuticals.

 A graduate degree in pharmacy administration affords excellent career opportunities in a variety of settings.
 The graduate program has maintained an exceptional track record in placing graduates.
 Graduates of the program have obtained positions in academia, the pharmaceutical industry, managed care organizations, professional associations, consulting and marketing research firms, government agencies, hospitals, and health care journal publication agencies.
 In academia, the program has produced several chairs of pharmacy administration departments and deans of pharmacy schools nationwide.
-In the pharmaceutical industry, many alumni have guickly risen to senior management positions in marketing, health/pharmaceutical economics, and pharmacy affairs.
+In the pharmaceutical industry, many alumni have quickly risen to senior management positions in marketing, health/pharmaceutical economics, and pharmacy affairs.
 Other graduates of the program have secured key positions in the federal and state governments and professional associations in pharmacy.